D Notes on R

 D.4.2 Aggregating data frames

-Then we aggregate (or summarise) data to one row per month.
+Then we aggregate data to one row per month.
 For this, we use the split-apply-combine strategy by first splitting the data frame into a list of data frames, one per month.
-Next, we apply the same summary function to all elements (months) of this list.
-Finally, we combine the groups back into a data frame again.
+Next, we apply the same summary function to all elements (months) of this list collapsing into a one-row data frame.
+Finally, we combine the elements back into a data frame again.

 d2 <- split(d, d$month) # Split data frame by month.